tmancal74/Followup2021/README.txt

 This file contains information about simulation scripts for the manuscript:

- Veronica R. Policht, Andrew Niedringhaus, Cameron Spitzfaden, Philip D. Laible, David F. Bocian, Christine Kirmaier, Dewey Holten, Tomáš Mančal and Jennifer P. Ogilvie,
+ Veronica R. Policht, Cameron Spitzfaden, Jennifer P. Ogilvie and Tomáš Mančal ..., submitted 2021
- Hidden Vibronic and Excitonic Structure and Vibronic Coherence Transfer in the Bacterial Reaction Center, submitted 2021

 The following files should be present in the current directory:

 README.txt  (this file)
-script_Policht2021.py
-script_Policht2021.yaml
+script_Followup2021.py
+script_Followup2021.yaml
 Makefile
 make.bat
 scr/aux_figures.py